Vasiliy Kandinsky and his women

 Vasiliy Kandinskiy’s women

 In 1957, the European media paid much attention to two events in Germany and France.
-Civil widow of famous artist – Gabriele Munter (she was an artist too) gave Munich a priceless gift – a few hundred of his works, drawings, watercolors, dozens of notebooks with sketches, diaries, as well as his letters and over two thousand of photos of the artist.
+Common-law widow of famous artist – Gabriele Munter (she was an artist too) gave Munich a priceless gift – a few hundred of his works, drawings, watercolors, dozens of notebooks with sketches, diaries, as well as his letters and over two thousand of photos of the artist.
 All these things can be seen in Lenbachhaus.

-At the same time another woman, artist’s official widow, Nina Andreevskaya-Kandinskaya, sold two of her husband’s works for half a million dollars to buy a necklace with diamonds from Cartier.
+At the same time another woman, artist’s official widow, Nina Andreevskaya-Kandinskaya, sold two of her husband’s works for half a million dollars to buy a necklace with diamonds by Cartier.
 And the next day she was at the Opera Garnier with her new young lover.

 So different funeral